-The Apple TV has a specialized operating system based on iOS and will see some minor improvements with tvOS 14 coming this fall.
+The Apple TV has a specialized operating system based on iOS that saw some minor improvements with tvOS 14 that launched in fall of 2020.
 The headlining features include more support for Picture-in-Picture across apps and Apple Arcade game resume syncing for user accounts.

 ● Announced at WWDC

 ● HomeKit Doorbell alerts and camera feeds

 ● Game Center syncing for Apple Arcade

 ● Choose which Aerial screensavers show

 ● AirPlay 4K video from the Photos app

 The Apple TV platform has a specific use case for viewing media or playing games and does not need to be updated frequently to work correctly.
 However, Apple does find ways to improve the platform every year, so tvOS 14 launched this fall with some small changes and updates.

 tvOS 14 Features